ChainSafe/lodestar/docs/pages/validator-management/external-signer.md

 Lodestar supports connecting an external signing server like [Web3Signer](https://docs.web3signer.consensys.io/), [Diva](https://docs.shamirlabs.org/), or any other service implementing the [remote signing specification](https://github.com/ethereum/remote-signing-api).
-This allows the validator client to operate without storing any validator private keys locally by delegating the signing of messages (e.g Attestations, BeaconBlocks) to the external signer which is accessed through a [REST API](https://ethereum.github.io/remote-signing-api/) via HTTP(S).
+This allows the validator client to operate without storing any validator private keys locally by delegating the signing of messages (e.g. attestations, beacon blocks) to the external signer which is accessed through a [REST API](https://ethereum.github.io/remote-signing-api/) via HTTP(S).
 This API should not be exposed directly to the public
 Internet and appropriate firewall rules should be in place to restrict access only from the validator client.